onap/oom/docs/sections/guides/infra_guides/oom_infra_deployment_options.rst

 .. figure:: ../../resources/images/servicemesh/ServiceMesh.png
    :align: center

-For external access we start to establish Authentication via Oauth2-proxy and Keycloak which will be completed in the coming release.
+For external access we propose to establish Authentication via Oauth2-proxy and Keycloak which is described in this document.